jplewa/Fortran-AGH/projekty/projekt1/README.md

 ```
 ./out/results/
 ```
-For plotting purposes, a file with all the grid sized can be found there as well.
+For plotting purposes, a file with all the grid sizes can be found there as well.

 ### Plotting
 To generate plots with the results from